jkettmann/jkettmann.com/src/data/blog/2020-05-04-refactoring-and-debugging-a-react-test/index.md

 I guess before we start investigating the test we should have a clear picture of the application.

-> This blog post was inspired by a debugging session with a student during [a new course about becoming job-ready for working in professional dev teams](https://ooloo.io).
+> This blog post was inspired by a debugging session with a student during [a my course about becoming job-ready for working in professional dev teams](https://profy.dev).
 Check it out if you're interested, I'll launch it soon.

 ## The application